School Tax Calculator

 Here's how revenue will be distributed.

 The 3-3 Tax Savings Plan also has a funding distribution model that sends money to school districts across the state to supplant most of our local school taxes.
-The funding model will follow the same format as New Hampshire currently uses to fund adequacy but with realistic funding levels that approximate actual costs.
+The funding model follows the same format as New Hampshire currently uses to fund adequacy but with realistic funding levels that approximate actual costs.

-In addition, New Hampshire provides an extra increment of funding for students that qualify in certain categories because it costs more to educate these students.
+New Hampshire also provides an extra increment of funding for students that qualify in certain categories because it costs more to educate these students.
 The Rockingham County Superior Court in the Rand case found these increments, called “differentiated aid,” must also increase.
 Differentiated aid distributed under the 3-3 Tax Savings Plan increases as follows:

 The purpose of the extra funding sent to school districts under the 3-3 Tax Savings Plan is to replace local funding to the extent possible, not to increase overall funding.
 Most communities will be able to maintain current funding levels with either no local school taxes or a very low local school tax.
+A few municipalities (9 total) that struggle to provide an adequate education to many students, will experience a modest increase in overall funding such that they could zeroe out their local school tax rate (e.g., Manchester and Franklin).

 The proponents of the 3-3 Tax Savings Plan will hold talks and seminars across the state in coming months.
 Invite us to speak in your community.
 Hopefully, candidates for state office in November 2026 will debate the plan and the plan will be introduced as a bill in the 2027-28 session of the NH legislature.

+Invite us to speak in your community.
 Please make the effort to learn more.

-The 3-3 Tax Savings Plan was created and designed by the following New Hampshire citizens who are committed to a more inviting and affordable New Hampshire.
-The 3-3 Tax Savings Plan builds on the experience of the Hager-Below school funding plan that was considered by the legislature in the late 1990s.The Institute for Tax and Economic Policy provided technical expertise.
+The 3-3 Tax Savings Plan was created and designed by the following New Hampshire citizens to a create a more inviting and affordable New Hampshire.
+The 3-3 Tax Savings Plan builds on the experience of the Hager-Below-Fernald school funding plan that was considered by the legislature in the late 1990s (with versions passing the House and the Senate).
+The Institute for Tax and Economic Policy provided technical expertise.

 Liz Hager